ilovehackathons/packdog/README.md

 **[Go to xnft.gg to install.](https://www.xnft.gg/app/CjAThfNhKhPL7cdYuZn5UMVSDJD9ECT6AwvAbCQ6gLRX)** A [Chrome](https://chrome.com)-based browser with the [Backpack](https://backpack.app) extension installed is required.

 This is an [xNFT](https://www.coral.community/post/wtf-are-xnfts) that lets you mint compressed [Solana](https://solana.com) mainnet NFTs from within [Backpack](https://backpack.app) for free!
-Choose a name for your NFT, specify the image URL and click _Mint_!
+Choose a name for your NFT, specify the image URL (or upload a local image to Arweave) and click _Mint_!
 Powered by [Underdog](https://underdogprotocol.com).

 Built during the 2nd [Solana Weekend Hacks](https://de.superteam.fun/solana-weekend-hacks) hackathon at [w3.hub](https://www.w3.fund/#sec-hub) in Berlin on 15.07.2023 and 16.07.2023.
 The inspiration was an [open issue](https://github.com/coral-xyz/xnft-wishlist/issues/1) in Coral's xNFT wishlist.